waynerv/flask-mailman/docs/index.md

 # Welcome to Flask-Mailman

-The core part of this extension's source code comes directly from Django's mail module.
+The core part of this extension's source code comes directly from Django's mail module, but with a few interface [differences](#differences-with-django).

-And following documentation is also a folk of Django's, but with a few [differences](#differences-with-django).
+And following documentation also draws heavily from Django's.

 ## Installation